lapalme/pyrealb/demos/flight_infos/README.md

 ## File organization
 * `calculatebleu.py` : compute BLEU score between strings
-* `convertJSON.py` : convert original data by adding roles and ensuring that flights only go between _known_ cities
+* `convert_examples.py` : convert original data by adding roles and ensuring that flights only go between _known_ cities
-* `Entities_module.py` : Python classes that simplify access to and modification of entities
+* `Entities.py` : Python classes that simplify access to and modification of entities
 * `flight_time.py` : function for dealing with time information in flights
-* `flightDB.json` : current copy of the flight information
+* `Flights.py` : class for extracted Flight data from the database and list of flights
 * `make_training_data.py` : convert `train.json` into yaml NLU files for RASA, in the `RASA_bot` directory
 * `nlg_server.py` : RASA NLG server using `pyrealb`
-* `parseExamples.py` : parse all examples from the `{train|test}.json` files and compute statistics, it can be parameterized to ensure that only airlines and cities in `flightDB.json` are used
+* `parse_examples.py` : parse all examples from the `{train|test}.json` files and compute statistics, it can be parameterized to ensure that only airlines and cities in `flightDB.json` are used
 * `query_flight_db.py` : use information found by RASA and query the flight database and realize an answer.
 When called as main, call the answer process on the examples from `test.json`
 * `RASA-Client.html` : web page to interact using an _official RASA chat widget_
 * `RASA-INTRO.md` : introduction to RASA, relating my own experience and serving as a reminder for a simple use of RASA